-The following table illustrates the main climaterelated risks and opportunities in the field of "GHG Emissions and Renewable Energy Consumption" based on the scenario analysis1.
+The following table illustrates the main climaterelated risks and opportunities in the field of "GHG Emissions and Renewable Energy Consumption" based on the scenario analysis 1.

-Transition risks risks Scenario with high impact (by 2030) reased pricing of GHG emissions blicy & Legal risk) Low-emission scenario There is political support for the establishment of carbon pricing.
+Transition risks Scenario with high impact (by 2030) Response Increased pricing of GHG emissions (Policy & Legal risk) Low-emission scenario There is political support for the establishment of carbon pricing.
 For instance, predicted carbon taxes of more than USD 100 per ton will result in significant cost increases across the company's business activities, especially indirectly through the supply chain, e.g., the impact of carbon-intensive elements like steel sourcing and logistics.
-Adapt to risk Accept risk a low-carbon society and business environment to reduce the likelihood of risk occurrence. ucts to avoid or reduce negative impacts from risk occurrence. additional costs resulting from risk occurrence.
-Opportunities Scenario with high impact (by 2030) Response Use of supportive policy incentives (Energy Source opportunity) The Nordex Group is experiencing a strong policy shift with measures supporting a rapid move away from fossil fuels towards the expansion of sustainable energy as well as the diversification of the energy supply.
-Frequently check for subsidy schemes
+Adapt to risk Accept risk Legend: Mitigate risk: Actively promote change toward a a low-carbon society and business environment to reduce the likelihood of risk occurrence.

+Opportunities Scenario with high impact (by 2030) Response Use of supportive policy incentives (Energy Source opportunity) Low-emission scenario The Nordex Group is experiencing a strong policy shift with measures supporting a rapid move away from fossil fuels towards the expansion of sustainable energy as well as the diversification of the energy supply. > Frequently check for subsidy schemes